eqmvii/berlin-zero/prompts.md

 It is a chapter in a novel, but it is short.
 Please expand it to be around 1,300 words.

 It is a chapter in a novel, but it is short.
 Please expand it to be around 1,300 words.

+# Having big issues

+This prompt works, run once at a time, but requires restarting windsurf between.
+Context window running out?

+Open only the file part2\chapter23\chapter_content.md and no other files in this project

+It is a chapter in a novel, but it is short.
+Please expand it to be around 1,300 words.